kishlaya/pareto/README.md

 - Better understand the theory
 - What is the limiting distribution?
 - What happens as the population increases?
-- Does Price's Law hold at some stage in the above game?
+- Quantified relation with Price's Law